 “No, please, don’t take my momma away.
 It is all my fault!”
 She pleaded desperately.
 “I will be good now, I’ll never sneak out and always make the bed and do homework when momma says so… Please!”

 He sighed and shook his head.
 “This is not my bargain to make.
-The sprites demanded a payment, and payment they shall receive, although it is not the one they’d hoped for.
-Your mother made the ultimate sacrifice for you.
+The sprites demanded a payment, and payment they shall receive.
 But even I don’t know if it will be enough for them.
 You have intrigued them greatly.”

 The girl looked at the yellow sprites above her.